qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 # A systemic perspective: three interdependent feedback loops

 This is a work in progress.
-It is informed by a Jason Gorman demonstrating the influence of technical excellence on speed.
-Another source is the [Agile Fluency® Model](https://www.agilefluency.org/) that we have used to generate conversations with clients.
-The Agile Fluency Model focuses on team skill and distinguishes 3 zones representing different capabilities: Focusing, Delivering and Optimizing.
+It is informed by Jason Gormans' talk, as well as the [Agile Fluency® Model](/blog-by-tag#tag-agile-fluency) that we have used to generate conversations with clients.
 The feedback loops we will describe are close to the three Agile Fluency zones, but we focus more on the effects of feedback and how the loops interact instead of skills.
 We are using a slightly different terminology here, as we are exploring the space, we focus more on how the